greymd/teip/README.md

 ```

 With this option, the standard input is interpreted per a NUL character rather than per a newline character.
-You should also pay attention to that matched tokens are concatenated with the NUL character instead of a newline character in `teip`'s procedure.
+You should also pay attention to that matched chunks are concatenated with the NUL character instead of a newline character in `teip`'s procedure.

 In other words, if you use a targeted command that cannot handle NUL characters (and cannot print NUL-separated results), the final result can be unintended.